 - Peer supporters!
-Email any one of our college peer supports, trained to listen to your anxietis/issues and offer comfort and support.
+Email any one of our college peer supporters, trained to listen to your anxieties/issues and offer comfort and support.
 Our current peer supporters are: Ellie Harrington, Ben Bilefield, Fran Sisson, David Crowther.

 - A link to the University counselling service , their email is firstname.lastname@example.org to make an appointment